cloudfoundry/docs-deploying-cf/common/login-server.md

 ---
-title: Adding Login Server to Cloud Foundry BOSH deployment
+title: Adding a Login Server to a Cloud Foundry Deployment
 ---

 Core Cloud Foundry includes a Login Server component that can be used as a single-sign on (SSO) service for applications.